a1re/robin/README.md

+American football game data grabber.
+Public version [available here](http://robin.firstandgoal.in/).

+# How to use it
+Put game URL like https://www.espn.com/nfl/game/_/gameId/401131047 into input, click "Parse" and enjoy structured data.

+## Websites supported
+- ESPN.com

 # Changelog
 All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

-## [Unreleased]
+## v1.1 - 2019-12-16
-- Moving dictionary MySQL,
-- Cleaning up the code and formatting to PSR-2,
-- Move key functions and classes to separate folder,
-- Converting functions to modern PHP Object model,
+- Fixed bug with surnames with dot on the end (e.g. Jr., Sr.),
-- Visual interface (forms) of adding new data to dictionary,
+- Enhanced interface of dictionary updating.

+## v1.0 - 2019-12-16
 - Fancy look,
-- Authorisation,
-- Put log into separate file,
-- Add checkboxes into request for with selection what data to parse,
+- Templates for output data,
-- Supporting NFL.com and other data sources.
+- Copying data by click,
+- Visual interface of adding new data to dictionary,
+- Objects moved to separate folder,
+- Converted functions to modern PHP Object model,
+- Code cleaned and formatted to PSR-2.

 ## v0.1 - 2019-08-04
-### Added
 - Parsing Gamecast pages from ESPN.com
-- Converting Game Leaders, Scoring Summary and Qureters score to EasyTables
+- Converting game leaders, scoring summary and quarters score to EasyTables Format
 - Displaying data in copy-and-paste format
 - Output of log events
 - Keeping translations in .ini files

+# TODO
+- Moving dictionary MySQL,
+- Authorisation,
+- Add checkboxes into request for with specifying what data to parse,
+- Supporting NFL.com and other data sources,
+- Parsing gaming lists (like all games from the week),
+- Enhance templating and make different versions of output formats.